-Dr. van Zanten is an Academic Gastroenterologist who went to medical school and did his Internal Medicine training in Holland.
+Dr. Veldhuyzen van Zanten has been a member of the University of Alberta GI Division since 2006.
+He.is an Academic Gastroenterologist who went to medical school and did his Internal Medicine training in Holland.
 He did his GI training and a Master’s in Clinical Epidemiology at McMaster’s University in Hamilton, Canada from 1986 to 1990.
 In 1992, he received a PhD in Medicine on the topic of "Clinical Aspects of Helicobacter pylori infection" from the University of Amsterdam.

 Since arriving in Edmonton, he has concentrated on several areas:

-Enhancing the overall academic research activity of the Division.
+- Enhancing the overall academic research activity of the Division.

-Developing a cohesive GI Program for the Edmonton Zone.
+- Developing a cohesive GI Program for the Edmonton Zone.

-Developing and testing a triage system for outpatients in luminal gastroenterology and Hepatology.
+- Developing and testing a triage system for outpatients in luminal Gastroenterology and Hepatology.

-Starting quality-assurance activities in areas of wait times, patient satisfaction with colonoscopy procedures, and compliance with follow-up recommendations, following removal of polyps in the colon.
+- Starting quality-assurance activities in areas of wait times, patient satisfaction with colonoscopy procedures, and compliance with follow-up recommendations, following removal of polyps in the colon.

-of an Electronic Medical Record at the University of Alberta
+- Move to full usage of an Electronic Medical Record at the University of Alberta

-Continue his research in Helicobacter pylori.
+- Continued his research in Helicobacter pylori.

-of functional dyspepsia and a series of management trials in uninvestigated dyspepsia in primary care.
-Up to January 1, 2012, he has published 194 articles in peer-reviewed journals.
+His main research interest has been in clinical aspects of upper GI disorders.
+He has done numerous trials in uninvestigated and uninvestigated dyspepsia, gastroesophageal reflux disease, and gastric and duodenal ulcers.
+This includes many studies on Helicobacter pylori and its role in the upper GI diseases, evaluations of diagnostic tests and studies on treatment and antibiotic resistance.
+He has also done several trials evaluating management of functional dyspepsia and a series of management trials in uninvestigated dyspepsia in primary care.
+Up to January 2019, he has published more than 200 articles in peer-reviewed journals.
 A special interest relates to research methodology in the conduct of dyspepsia studies.
 He was chair of the first ROME Committee design of clinical trials in functional GI disorders and was a committee member for the same topic in the ROME III working party on functional GI disorders.

-Karen Goodman, PhD Clinical Epidemiologist in the GI Division and help from others, a comprehensive research program has been developed to look at the health consequences of Helicobacter pylori in the Canadian North.
-The prevalence of this infection is very height (60%) in Northern Canadian communities.
+With regard to research, Helicobacter pylori infection of the stomach continues to be a focus of interest.
+Together with Dr. Karen Goodman, PhD Clinical Epidemiologist in the GI Division and help from others, a comprehensive research program has been developed to look at the health consequences of Helicobacter pylori in the Canadian North.
+The prevalence of this infection is very high (60%) in Northern Canadian communities.
 This research program has been very successful in attracting peer-reviewed funding from e.g. CIHR, the Canadian Arctic Network, and local government agencies in the Northwest Territories and Yukon.
-An interesting component of the research program has been the ability to offer unsedated gastroscopies, which to date has taken place in two small communities: 1) Aklavik, NWT and 2) Old Crow, Yukon.
+An interesting component of the research program has been the ability to offer unsedated gastroscopies, which to date has taken place in several small communities: Aklavik, NWT, Fort MacPherson, NWT, Old Crow, Yukon, Teslin, Yukon and Ross River, Yukon.
 These studies document the frequency of abnormalities, such as stomach ulcers and inflammation in the stomach (gastritis.
 By obtaining biopsies (tissue specimens taken from the stomach) this project is also able to determine how severe and extensive the inflammation is in infected individuals and for treatment to evaluate which treatment regimens are the most effective in curing the infection.